Frequently Asked Questions

 Overhead (Operator's) - for contract operated wells/facilities

-If an Operator under a Land Agreement contracts a 3rd party to physically field operate a well under the terms and conditions of a Contract Well/Facilities Operating Agreement and the $250/well/month Administration Fee (Schedule B of the Agreement) is charged to the Well Joint Account by the Operator, is it permissible for the Operator to also charge the Joint Account with the $150 to $250/well Operations and Maintenance Fee as per Clause 302 of the PASC Accounting Procedure attached to the Land Agreement?
+If an Operator under a Land Agreement contracts a 3rd party to physically field operate a well under the terms and conditions of a Contract Well/Facilities Operating Agreement and the $250/well/month Administration Fee (Schedule B of the Agreement) is charged to the Well Joint Account by the Operator, is it permissible for the Operator to also charge the Joint Account with the $150 to $250/well Operations and Maintenance Fee as per Clause 302 of the EASC Accounting Procedure attached to the Land Agreement?

 The general Industry consensus is that either of the above fees are to re-reimbursed the party operating the well for the cost of accounting for the well production.
-If that is the case, why is this not detailed in the PASC Accounting Procedure Explanatory Text?Show response
+If that is the case, why is this not detailed in the EASC Accounting Procedure Explanatory Text?Show response

 Use of the term “administrative fee” or “administrative overhead” in Contract Well/Facility Operating Agreements has led to confusion regarding what the Operator of the Joint Operation is allowed to charge the joint account with respect to overhead.